unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 1. Change the directory to `<WORKDIR>/apps/app-elfloader/`.
 1. Run `make menuconfig`
 1. Select `library configuration`.
-   It should look like this:
+   It should look like the below picture.
+   Take a moment and inspect all the sub-menus, especially the syscall-shim one.

    ![Libraries configuration](images/config-image)